proteanhq/protean/docs/user/installation.rst

 Install Python
 --------------

-We recommend using the latest version of Python.
-Protean supports Python 3.7 and newer.
+.. note:: Protean supports Python 3.7 and newer, but it is recommended that that you use the latest version of Python.

 Virtual environments allow you to install multiple Python versions side-by-side, without interfering with system-default Python installations.
 They also help you to work with different groups of Python libraries, one for each project, thereby preventing packages installed in one project from affecting other projects.